New Media and immersive art in Cultural festivals and Theatres

 Could your festival, cultural house or organization be a case study?

-Our partners in Finland already include The Mikkeli Music Festival, Kotkan Meripäivät -city festival at Kotka, and the cultural houses and theatres of Mikkeli, Kouvola and Kotka region.
-We also co-operate with a variety of cultural houses and festivals, such as the Fashion contest Admiralty Needle, in the Saint Petersburg region, as well as small-and medium sized businesses, association and other actors in the creative field.
+Our partners in Finland already include Mikkeli Music Festival, Kotka Maritime Festival, Kouvola Theatre, Mikkeli Theatre and Poikilo Museums.
+We also co-operate with 25 festivals and theatres in the Saint Petersburg region, such as the Admiralty Needle.
+Our stakeholders include small-and medium sized businesses, association and other actors in the creative field.

 Congress and Concert Hall Mikaeli at St. Michel, Photo credit Pihla Liukkonen, Mikkeli Music Festival.